crelies/ArgumentParserKit/README.md

 The `ArgumentParser` has out of the box support for the `--help` or `-h` argument.
 He prints out a beautiful overview of your command line tool usage.

 ```
+👻  Welcome to this awesome Command Line Tool  😊
+OVERVIEW: Does amazing things for you

+USAGE: CommandLineTool <options>

+OPTIONS:
+  --name, -n   		A name
+  --help, -h        Display available options
 ```

 ## Example